chenxingqiang/jax-ml/doc/developers/cython.rst

 Cython Best Practices, Conventions and Knowledge
 ================================================

-This documents tips to develop Cython code in scikit-learn.
+This documents tips to develop Cython code in jax-learn.

-Tips for developing with Cython in scikit-learn
+Tips for developing with Cython in jax-learn
 -----------------------------------------------

 Tips to ease development